torch-points3d/torch-points3d/docs/src/gettingstarted.rst

 Minkowski engine support
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The repository is supporting MinkowskiEngine which requires `openblas-dev` and `nvcc` if you have a CUDA device on your machine.
+The repository is supporting `Minkowski Engine <https://stanfordvl.github.io/MinkowskiEngine/>`_ which requires `openblas-dev` and `nvcc` if you have a CUDA device on your machine.
 First install `openblas`

 .. code-block:: bash
    sudo apt install libopenblas-dev